mmitch/gbsplay/README.md

 Bug reports:     please use the issue tracker at
                  https://github.com/mmitch/gbsplay/issues

-gbsplay is compatible to GBSv1.
-It uses a backwards compatible extension to store additional information in the file.
 The gbsplay package contains the following parts:

  * `gbsplay`:    a console player
  * `gbsinfo`:    displays information about a gbs file